Minda93/cartpole_ws/README.md

       * all processing restart

     * Starting controller is sometimes not better.
-      * /reset_env is not correctly implemented.
+      * /reset_env is not correctly implemented in the cartpole_interface.
         * "/stand_cart_position_controller/command"
         * "reset_controller"
       * parameters are not better